analyticascent/confounder/criteria/minwage.md

 ### -Minimum Wage Confounding, Tradeoffs, & Statistical Errors
 ---

-**Question:** *Are there downsides to raising the legal minimum wage that outweigh apparent benefits?* Below are a mix of omitted variables, tradeoffs, and statistical errors in observing the effects of any mandated wage increase that differs from purely *market-clearing* raises.
+**Question:** *Are there downsides to raising the legal minimum wage that outweigh apparent benefits?* Below are a mix of omitted variables, tradeoffs, and statistical errors in observing the effects of any mandated wage increases that differ from purely *market-clearing* raises.

 -